stafihub/stafihub/docs/guaid/validator-faq.md

 Each member of a validator's staking pool earns different types of revenue:

-- **Block rewards:** Native tokens of applications run by validators (e.g. Fiss on the Stafihub) are inflated to produce block provisions.
-These provisions exist to incentivize Fis holders to bond their stake, as non-bonded Fis will be diluted over time.
+- **Block rewards:** Native tokens of applications run by validators (e.g. FIS on the StaFiHub) are inflated to produce block provisions.
+These provisions exist to incentivize FIS holders to bond their stake, as non-bonded FIS will be diluted over time.
-- **Transaction fees:** The Stafihub maintains a whitelist of token that are accepted as fee payment.
-The initial fee token is the `Fis`.
+- **Transaction fees:** The StaFiHub maintains a whitelist of token that are accepted as fee payment.
+The initial fee token is the `FIS`.

 This total revenue is divided among validators' staking pools according to each validator's weight.
 Then, within each validator's staking pool the revenue is divided among delegators in proportion to each delegator's stake.
 A commission on delegators' revenue is applied by the validator before it is distributed.